Truck side skirts: reliable way to prevent cyclist fatalities?

 I’d add “and people” after “cities”.

 Cars are machines and cannot declare war.
 Mischaracterizing the degradation of street use as a war makes it harder to understand.
 It is a tragedy of the commons — misuse and degradation of a resource held in common, where individuals reap the benefits but society at large is burdened with the costs.
 Sometimes the very residents who once walked the street now drive and park cars in it — but also outsiders do, as cars are mobile.
 On local streets, this typically occurs slowly, by degrees.
 The classic cartoon by R. Crumb describes the situation well enough.
-(Click to enlarge).
+(Click to open and click again to enlarge).

 Hmm, not the first time I’ve said something like this.